IbrahimHosseini/IbrahimHosseini/README.md

 ## Summary 😎
-I have experience as an iOS developer with `7+ years’` background in iOS design and development across diverse industries.
-Experience in different software design and architecture like `MVC`, and `MVVM`.
-Write testable and maintainable code in Swift, and also familiar with `Objective‐C`.
-Excellent communication, and organizational skills with attention to detail.
+I have experience as an iOS developer with 7+ years of background in iOS design and development across diverse industries.
+Experience in software design and architecture like `MVC`, and `MVVM`.
+Write testable and maintainable code in Swift, and also familiar with `Objective‐C`. `Excellent communication`, and organizational skills with attention to detail.
 Fast learner, highly motivated, and keen to use new technologies.

 ## Skills ⛷️
 - **Advanced Knowledge:** `Swift`, Git, UIKit, `SOLID`, `Clean Code`, RESTful APIs, Auto Layout